Scott Beattie (runner)

-Scott Beattie (born 4 December 1998) is a British runner.
+Scott Beattie (born 4 December 1998) is a British long-distance runner.
 He won the 2023 British national 5 km road running title.

-Career
+Biography

-A former student at the University of Tulsa, he runs for the Morpeth Harriers athletics club.
-He won the British national 5 km road title in Newcastle upon Tyne in September 2023.
+A former student at the University of Tulsa, Beattie runs for the Morpeth Harriers athletics club.
+He won the British national 5K run road title in Newcastle upon Tyne in September 2023.

-He made his British representative debut in finishing ninth in the 2023 World Athletics Road Running Championships 5 km race in Riga.
+Beattie made his British representative debut in finishing ninth in the 2023 World Athletics Road Running Championships 5 km race in Riga.
 In January 2024, he placed fourth behind Berihu Aregawi, Aarón Las Heras and Mohamed Katir at the San Silvestre Vallecana, a World Athletics Elite Label road race, in Madrid, Spain, running 27:58 for the 10 km road race.

-He finished fourth at the 2024 UK Athletics Championships over 5000 metres.
+Beattie finished fourth at the 2024 UK Athletics Championships over 5000 metres.
 He finished second behind Marc Scott at the UK Athletics 5K Road Running Championships on 6 September 2024.

 In November 2024, he finished third at the Liverpool Cross Challenge, which doubled up as the British trials for the European Cross Country Championship.
-He was subsequently selected for the British team for the 2024 European Cross Country Championships in Antalya, Turkey.
+He was subsequently selected for the British team for the 2024 European Cross Country Championships in Antalya, Turkey, however he was unable to travel due to an issue with his passport.

+Beattie won the 2025 Liverpool Cross Challenge to gain automatic selection for the 2025 European Cross Country Championships, finishing ahead of fellow Morpeth Harrier Rory Leonard.
+At the championships, he narrowly missed a bronze medal on a photo finish, credited with the same time as Dominic Lobalu, with the British men’s team placing fourth.
+Later that month, Beattie won in Newcastle on New Year's Eve over 5 km at the inaugural HogmanHoway race ahead of Aron Gebremariam.

+Competing in Valencia on 11 January 2026, he ran a personal best over 10 km, with 27:41, 3 seconds outside the British record.
+In March, he ran a 10,000 metres personal best of 27:23.20 at The Ten in San Juan Capistrano.
+On 21 June 2026, he placed fourth over 5000 metres at the 2026 UK Athletics Championships.
+He was selected to represent England at the 2026 Commonwealth Games in Glasgow, placing fifth with 27:54.50 in the men's 10,000 metres.
+Representing Great Britain in the 10,000 metres at the 2026 European Athletics Championships in Birmingham on 15 August, he finished 15th in 28:50.35.